elizabeth-poggie/elizabeth-poggie/_content/notes/lab-1-intro-to-programming.md

 };
 ```

 Then the obvious move for the AI to do is at position `(0,1)` cause this would make the AI win the game.
-So when `checkForObviousMove();` is called, then after the call is executed, then the board will be updated to:
+So when `checkForObviousMove(board)` is called, then after the call is executed, then the board will be updated to:

 ```cs
 char[,] board = {